UPSC Exam > UPSC Notes > Famous Books Exam (Summary & Tests) > Shankar IAS Summary: Environmental Impact Assessment - 2

 Environment Impact Assessment (EIA) Notification 2020

-The Environment Impact Assessment (EIA) Notification 2020, introduced under the Environment (Protection) Act, 1986, by the Ministry of Environment, Forest and Climate Change (MoEF&CC), replaces the 2006 notification.
+The EIA Notification 2020, issued under the Environment (Protection) Act, 1986 by the Ministry of Environment, Forest and Climate Change (MoEF&CC), replaced the 2006 notification.
+Key provisions and changes include:

-• Reduction of the public hearing period from 30 to 20 days.
+• Reduction of the public hearing notice period from 30 to 20 days.

-• Exemption of certain project classifications (A, B1, and B2) from public scrutiny.
+• Exemption of certain project classifications (A, B1, B2) from public scrutiny in specific cases.

-• Changes in post-clearance compliance reporting, transitioning from semi-annual to annual submissions.
+• Change in post-clearance compliance reporting from semi-annual to annual submissions.

-• Omission of reporting violations and non-compliance by the public.
+• Omission of a formal public mechanism to report violations and non-compliance by the public in certain cases.

-• Introduction of post-facto clearance, allowing projects operating without prior environmental clearance to apply for it.
+• Introduction of provisions for post-facto clearance, allowing projects operating without prior environmental clearance to apply retrospectively for clearance.

-• Imposition of penalties on firms found violating their establishment terms.
+• Imposition of penalties on firms found violating environmental conditions, along with a defined procedure for compliance and remediation.

 All you need of UPSC at this link: UPSC